 In 2007, the Friars finished with an overall record of 23-24.
 The Friars earned their first ever victory over Notre Dame on April 14, defeating the Irish, 9-0.
 Jacklets coached two players who earned All-BIG EAST honors in 2007.
 Rachel Bartholomew earned First Team All-BIG EAST accolades as well as Northeast All-Region First Team honors.
 Mary Rose Sheehy also earned Third Team All-BIG EAST accolades.

-Jacklets was named head coach of the Providence College softball program on January 20, 2006.
-In 2005, Jacklets served as an assistant coach at Providence and helped the Friars to a 33-20 overall record.
+Jacklets served as an assistant coach at Providence in 2005 and helped the Friars to a 33-20 overall record.

 Prior to her assistant coaching position at Providence, Jacklets served three seasons (2001-04) as an assistant coach at Brown University.
 While with the Bears, Jacklets was responsible for overseeing a number of roles, including practice coaching duties with an emphasis on hitting, catching and the outfield.
 She also was responsible for recruiting, managing budgetary requests and organizing transportation.
 In 2004, she helped guide the Bears to the Ivy League Championship.
 She coached numerous players who earned Ivy League and Northeast Region honors, including the 2004 Ivy League Pitcher of the Year.
 She recruited and coached the Ivy League Rookie of the Year in 2004.

 Jacklets enjoyed a stellar career as a catcher at PC from 1998-2001.
 She ranks fourth all-time at the College in batting average (.315), seventh all-time in home runs (18) and sixth in hits (179).
 Jacklets also ranks in the top-10 all-time in walks (41) and runs batted in (76).
 In 2001, she was named to the All-Northeast Region First Team.